-Partner's power to build co-partners.
+Partner's power to bind co-partners

 204. Each partner who does any act necessary for, or usually done in, carrying on the business of such partnership as that of which he is a member binds his co-partners to the same extent as if he were their agent duly appointed for that purpose.